 The researchers concluded that treating acne scars using tretinoin could potentially replace more invasive techniques, such as dermabrasion or chemical peels, or be useful as a complementary medication alongside other acne scar treatments.

-Another study of tretinoin as a treatment for acne scarring produced similar results.
+Another similar study of tretinoin by iontophoresis as a treatment for acne scarring produced similar results.
 In the 1999 study, 32 volunteers with acne scars were given .025% tretinoin gel and instructed to apply the solution twice weekly to areas with acne scarring.

 After three months, 94% of the patients experienced a significant decrease in the depth of their acne scarring.
 The researchers concluded that tretinoin is an “effective, noninvasive treatment of atrophic acne scars without causing disturbing side-effects.”